giovanniboscu/continuous-section-field/technical-white-paper/02_geometry_model.md

 ### Local effective contribution (composite nesting)

-For a inner polygon nested in a container polygon, the local effective field is:
+For an inner polygon nested in a container polygon, the local effective field is:

 `w_eff(z) = w_inner(z) - w_container(z)`